3191110276/intro-to-kubernetes/7_Basic_App_Upgrades/README.md

 kubectl apply -f deploy-v1.yml --record
 ```

-This will create the Deployment.
+This will create the Deployment and it will also create a Service that exposes it.
 The '--record' option will be relevant later.
 For now, let's look at our Deployment using:

 ```
 kubectl get deployments